Carl Schurz

-Carl Schurz ([ʃʊɐ̯ts]; March 2, 1829 – May 14, 1906) was a German revolutionary and an American statesman, journalist, and reformer.
+Carl Christian Schurz ([ʃʊɐ̯ts]; March 2, 1829 – May 14, 1906) was a German-American revolutionary and an American statesman, journalist, and reformer.
 He migrated to the United States after the German revolutions of 1848–1849 and became a prominent member of the new Republican Party.
 After serving as a Union general in the American Civil War, he helped found the short-lived Liberal Republican Party and became a prominent advocate of civil service reform.
 Schurz represented Missouri in the United States Senate and was the 13th United States Secretary of the Interior.

-Born in the Kingdom of Prussia's Rhine Province, Schurz fought for democratic reforms in the German revolutions of 1848–1849 as a member of the academic fraternity association Deutsche Burschenschaft.
+Born in the Rhine Province of the Kingdom of Prussia, Schurz fought for democratic reforms in the German revolutions of 1848–1849 as a member of the academic fraternity association Deutsche Burschenschaft.
 After Prussia suppressed the revolution Schurz fled to France.
 When police forced him to leave France he migrated to London.
 Like many other "Forty-Eighters", he then migrated to the United States, settling in Watertown, Wisconsin, in 1852.

 After being admitted to the Wisconsin bar, he established a legal practice in Milwaukee, Wisconsin.
 He also became a strong advocate for the anti-slavery movement and joined the newly organized Republican Party, unsuccessfully running for Lieutenant Governor of Wisconsin.
 After briefly representing the United States as Minister (ambassador) to Spain, Schurz served as a general in the American Civil War, fighting in the Battle of Gettysburg and other major battles.